Oral Thrush: A Common Fungal Infection of the Mouth

 When Candida albicans grows out of control, it forms a thick biofilm—a kind of protective shield that helps it survive and increases its resistance.

-As Candida albicans thrives in the mouth, it can trigger hypersensitivity reactions and release toxins, allowing it to penetrate deeper into the mouth's tissues.
+As Candida albicans thrives in the mouth, it can trigger hypersensitivity reactions and release toxins that help it invade deeper layers of the mouth lining.

 What Causes Oral Thrush?

-• Anything that disrupts the oral microbiome: Factors like overusing antibacterial mouthwashes, inappropriate antibiotic use, or a sugar-rich diet can upset the delicate balance of the oral microbiome.
-This disruption allows certain yeasts or harmful bacteria to thrive, potentially leading to infections.
+• Anything that disrupts the oral microbiome: Factors like overusing strong mouthwashes, inappropriate antibiotic use, or a sugar-rich diet can upset the delicate balance of the oral microbiome.
+This can help certain yeasts or harmful bacteria to grow, potentially leading to infections.

-• Ill-fitting dentures: Candida albicans can survive on non-living surfaces like dentures.
-In fact, denture wearers are at a higher risk of developing oral thrush.
+• Ill-fitting dentures: Candida albicans can survive on non-living surfaces as well, like dentures.
+In fact, denture wearers are at a higher risk of developing oral thrush than those who don’t wear dentures.

-• Sugar-rich diet: A diet high in carbohydrates fuels the growth of oral yeast and harmful bacteria.
+• Sugar-rich diet: Sugars and other carbohydrates fuels the growth of oral yeast and harmful bacteria.

-• Cancer and its treatment: Individuals with cancer, or those undergoing chemotherapy or radiotherapy, are more prone to oral issues like dry mouth and infections.
+• Cancer and its treatment: Individuals with cancer, or those undergoing chemotherapy or radiotherapy, are more prone to oral issues like dry mouth and infections, including oral thrush.

 When the acute form of oral thrush persists or becomes resistant to treatment, it can develop into Chronic Candidiasis.
 This chronic form appears as thick, long-lasting, and irregular white patches with a rough surface.